-The polygons drawn in Figure 3 are called rectilinear polygons.
+The polygons drawn in figure 3 are called rectilinear polygons.

-Draw 5 such figures find their areas and perimeter.

-Remember that all the vertices of these figures should be grid points.
+Draw five such figures and find their areas and perimeters.
+Remember that all the vertices of these figures should be on the grid points.

-A rectilinear polygon is a polygon all of whose angles are either 90° or 270°.
+A rectilinear polygon is a polygon, all of whose angles are either 90° or 270°.
 Some examples of rectilinear shapes are given here.